CliffordAnderson/XQuery4Humanists/01-introduction.md

 ("Kraków", "Montreal", "Mexico City", "Utrecht") ! fn:upper-case(.)
 ```

 Note that we have to use the `.` operator to indicate where we want to substitute the items in the left-handed sequence.
 This actually allows greater flexibility in our expressions.
-For instance, can you create a version of the expression above that concatenates the phrase that "DH met in  " plus the place name?
+For instance, can you create a version of the expression above that concatenates the phrase `DH met in  ` with the place name?
 If you can do that, can you also create a version that indicates the correct year of the meeting (without using a FLWOR expression)?
 My [version](https://gist.github.com/CliffordAnderson/484b42eff8b4c7b8644edecaf22e6da2) could probably be improved.

-### user-defined Functions
+### User-defined Functions

 Of course, it's also possible to write your own functions in XQuery.
 In fact, it's generally *necessary* to write new functions.
 You can do so in two ways.
 On the one hand, you can declare functions in the XQuery prologue.
 Or you can write anonymous functions.
 Let's take a look at both examples.